 This document has 12 pages.
 Any blank pages are indicated.

 1 Yeast cells produce an enzyme called invertase.
 Invertase catalyses the breakdown of sucrose into reducing sugars.
 Sucrose is not a reducing sugar.

-You are going to investigate the effect of two different concentrations of invertase extract on a sucrose solution.
+A student investigated the effect of two different concentrations of invertase extract on a sucrose solution.